cripplet/entangle-server/PROTOCOL.md

 Format
 ----

-A message packet to / from `entangle-server` is expected to have the following format (where each field is delimited by `:`):
+A message packet to / from `entangle-server` is expected to have the following format:

 ```
 L:ACK:MSG_ID:CLIENT_ID:CMD:ERR:AUX